-HOMELINK® UNIVERSAL TRANSMITTER (IF EQUIPPED)
+HOMELINK® UNIVERSAL TRANSCEIVER (IF EQUIPPED)

-The HomeLink[®] Universal Transmitter, located underneath the driver's visor, provides a convenient way to replace up to three hand-held transmitters with a single built-in device.
-This feature will learn the radio frequency codes of most current transmitters to operate garage doors and gates, and can also control home or office lighting and security systems (with the available accessory package).
+The HomeLink® Universal Transceiver, located on the driver's visor, provides a convenient way to replace up to three hand-held transmitters with a single built-in device.
+This feature will learn the radio frequency codes of most current transmitters to operate garage doors, entry gates, security systems, entry door locks, and home or office lighting.

-When programming your HomeLink[®] Universal Transmitter, you will be operating the garage door or gate.
-Be sure that people and objects are out to the way to prevent potential harm or damage.
+When programming your HomeLink® Universal Transceiver, to a garage door or gate be sure that people and objects are out of the way to prevent potential harm or damage.

-Do not use the HomeLink[®] Universal Transmitter with any garage door opener that lacks safety stop and reverse features as required by U.S. federal safety standards (this includes any garage door opener model manufactured before April 1, 1982).
+Do not use the HomeLink® Universal Transceiver with any garage door opener that lacks safety stop and reverse features as required by U.S. federal safety standards (this includes any garage door opener model manufactured before April 1, 1982).
 A garage door which cannot detect an object, signaling the door to stop and reverse, does not meet current U.S. federal safety standards.
-For more information on this matter, call toll-free: 1-800-355-3515.
+For more information on this matter, call toll-free: 1-800-355-3515 or on the Internet at HomeLink.jci.com.